vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/README.md

     - Number of times this NFT was transferred

 ### Notes about using this DApp when Write Permissioning is enabled:
-- If Write Permissioning is enabled, to perform any write based interactions with VMBC such as Minting an NFT and Transferring an NFT can be only performed when the provided account has Write Permissions.
+- If Write Permissioning is enabled, to perform any write based interactions with VMware Blockchain such as Minting an NFT and Transferring an NFT can be only performed when the provided account has Write Permissions.
 For more information on how to provide Write Permissions to an Ethereum Account, read more about Permissioning [here](../../permissioning/README.md)